iyzg/iyzg.github.io/_drafts/kaunta-collection-003.md

 ### Editorial

-The first important thing to simplify this problem is that instead of considering the GCD of $ a_i $ and the sum of all other elements, we can instead consider $ GCD(S, a_i) $ since
+The first important idea to simplify this problem is that instead of considering the GCD of $ a_i $ and the sum of all other elements, we can instead consider $ GCD(S, a_i) $ since